Finding New Zealand’s Best Weather

 The warmest island

 A common question for those of you thinking of visiting is, which is warmest, North Island or South Island?
 Based on NIWA’s median annual average temperature data, the North Island is undoubtedly warmer than the South Island.
-This is particularly noticeable the further north you go with the far north often referred to as the “winterless north” thanks to the subtropical climate.
+This is particularly noticeable the further north you go with the far north often referred to as the “winterless north” thanks to the subtropical climate which makes is consistently one of the warmest places in New Zealand.

 Weather by the numbers